-Offer advice to employees: Make colleagues aware of the official information from the Ministry of Health (see above) and implement enhanced cleaning protocols as well as remote working systems when necessary.
+Offer advice to employees: Make colleagues aware of the official information from the Ministry of Health (see above) and implement enhanced cleaning protocols.

 Consider travel arrangements: Contact your airline to verify that flights are running and check the latest guidelines before travelling.
-Those who have been to certain high-risk countries may not be able to enter Bahrain, or could be subject to quarantine.
+Those who have been to certain high-risk countries may not be able to enter Bahrain, or could be subject to self-quarantine upon arrival.